thelovelab/tximeta/vignettes/tximeta.knit.md

-In the case of the quantification file above, the transcriptome was generated locally by downloading and combining the Ensembl cDNA and non-coding FASTA files *Drosophila melanogaster*, version 92.
+In the case of the quantification file above, the transcriptome was generated locally by downloading and combining the Ensembl cDNA and non-coding FASTA files *Drosophila melanogaster*, release 92.
 The following un-evaluated command line code chunk reproduces the production of the transcriptome from publicly available sources.